 18. Violent Tendencies, Abuse, or Aggression

-One of the most dangerous signs of a psychopath is a tendency towards violence, aggression and abuse.
-Psychopathy is one of the strongest predictors of violent behavior, including violent crimes and sexual violence.
-Unfortunately, many violent psychopaths will re-offend, even after receiving treatment, rehabilitation, or serving prison time or having other legal consequences.1,3,4,6
+One of the most dangerous signs of a psychopath is a tendency towards violence, aggression, and abuse.
+Psychopathy is one of the strongest predictors of violent behavior, including crimes and sexual violence.
+Unfortunately, many violent psychopaths will re-offend, even after receiving treatment, rehabilitation, serving prison time, or having other legal consequences.1,3,5,7

 19. Hostile & Oppositional by Nature

-Another one of the psychopath traits that is less commonly known is a hostile and oppositional demeanor.
-While psychopaths can pretend to be friendly, kind, and charming for a short time, their true nature is much more aggressive.
-Psychopaths are more likely to hold racist, sexist, or misogynistic views towards others, and also more likely to treat people in hostile or unkind ways.1,6 They may also be more argumentative and combative, seeking out conflict and confrontation (while most people try to avoid it).
+Another less commonly known psychopath trait is a hostile and oppositional demeanor.
+While psychopaths can pretend to be friendly and charming for a short time, their true nature is aggressive.
+Psychopaths are more likely to hold racist, sexist, or misogynistic views toward others, and treat people in malicious or unkind ways.1,7 They may be more argumentative and combative, seeking out conflict and confrontation (while most people try to avoid it).

 20. Masters of Deception

 A final warning sign of a psychopath is a person who seems to be especially skilled at the art of deception.
-Psychopaths are masters of deception, and use lies, distortions of truth, gaslighting, and other dishonest tactics to emotionally manipulate other people and falsely represent the truth.
+Psychopaths are masters of deception and use distortions of truth, gaslighting, and other dishonest tactics to emotionally manipulate others and falsely represent the facts.
 Unfortunately, psychopaths in treatment may use these deceptive tactics to fool counselors and treatment providers into thinking they have improved.
-One study found that psychopaths with the highest treatment success scores were most likely to reoffend.9
+One study found that psychopaths with the highest treatment success scores were most likely to re-offend.9

 Is There a Psychopath Test?